-If a ML reconfiguration operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).
+(#20027)If link reconfiguration to the ML setup operation results in one or more links being added to the ML setup of a non-AP MLD, the non-AP MLD and the AP MLD shall operate with all the TIDs mapped to the newly added links until a TTLM is updated according to the procedure defined in 35.3.7.2 (TTLM).

-AP MLD recommendation for ML reconfiguration
+AP MLD recommendation for (#20036) link reconfiguration

 An AP MLD may recommend link(s) to be added or deleted in the ML setup of an associated non-AP MLD by sending an individually addressed Link Reconfiguration Notify frame to that non-AP MLD.
-The Link Reconfiguration Notify frame shall contain a Reconfiguration Multi-Link element that includes one Per- STA Profile subelement for each affiliated AP that the AP MLD is recommending to the non-AP MLD to add or delete to its ML setup.
+The Link Reconfiguration Notify frame shall contain a Reconfiguration Multi-Link element that includes one Per- STA Profile subelement for each affiliated AP that the AP MLD is recommending to the non-AP MLD to add (#20037)to or delete from its ML setup.

+(#20027) In the Link Reconfiguration Notify frame, an AP MLD shall set the MLD MAC Address Present subfield, the EML Capabilities Present subfield and the MLD Capabilities And Operations Present subfield to 0 in the Common Info field of the Reconfiguration Multi-Link element.

 35.3.23 BSS transition management for MLDs